ahmed-zain10/DEPI-DevOps-SpringPetClinic/README.md

 ---

-##  Current State: Dockerization Complete
+##  Current State: Production-Ready Deployment ✅

-The application build and packaging pipeline is complete.
+The complete DevOps pipeline is implemented and operational:
-The Docker image has been successfully built and pushed to **Docker Hub**.
+- ✅ **Docker**: Multi-stage builds with optimized images on Docker Hub
+- ✅ **CI/CD**: Automated Jenkins pipeline with GitHub webhooks
+- ✅ **Kubernetes**: Production deployment with auto-scaling and high availability
+- ✅ **IaC**: Terraform configurations for AWS cloud infrastructure

 ---